Award History

 Because of Fred’s enormous contributions to CNTA, the annual Distinguished Scientist Award was renamed the Fred C. Davison Distinguished Scientist Award.
 We believe Fred would be pleased by this, because he believed that our recognition of outstanding local scientists was an important thing to do.

-Citizens for Nuclear Technology Awareness (CNTA) is pleased to announce that the winner of the 2024 Fred C. Davison Distinguished Scientist Award is Dr. David DiPrete.
-This prestigious award was announced on October 24, 2024, at the 33rd Annual Teller Lecture and Banquet held in Grovetown, Georgia.
+Citizens for Nuclear Technology Awareness (CNTA) is pleased to announce that the winner of the 2025 Fred C. Davison Distinguished Scientist Award is Dr. Olin E. (Gene) Rhodes, Jr.

 For a list of previous winners, check out our archive